ABHISHEKJULA07/Employee-management-system/README.md

 # 👥 Employee Management System

-A desktop-based **Employee Management System** built using **MS Access**, **VBA**, and **SQL Queries**, designed to streamline HR operations including employee data entry, attendance tracking, leave management, and salary report generation — all within a user-friendly interface.

----

-## 🚀 Project Overview
+Overview

-This project enables organizations to efficiently manage employee information and automate repetitive HR tasks.
-It uses relational database principles and forms-driven input with backend automation to ensure data consistency and operational efficiency.
+This project is an Employee Management System built using Microsoft Access and VBA (Visual Basic for Applications).
+The application provides a user-friendly interface to manage and organize employee information efficiently.
+It allows for the storage of personal details, department assignments, salary information, and attendance records.
+The system is designed to streamline HR tasks, providing a structured way to handle employee data and generate essential reports.

 ---